BoluZeus/TechCorner-Mobile-Sales/README.md

 - Top-Selling Phones – Identified the most popular mobile brands & models.
 - Pricing Trends – Analyzed price distribution and customer spending patterns.

-### Machine Learning Models

-- Returning Customer Prediction – Built a model to predict if a customer is likely to return.
-- Customer Segmentation – Applied K-Means clustering to group customers by purchasing behavior.

 ### Data Analysis